Safety Bulletins

 Workers face increased risks when working alone.
 The severity of the risks depends on location; type of work; public interaction; and consequences of potential emergencies, accidents or injuries.

 Employers who use elevated work platforms, often attached to self-propelled ‘zoom-boom’ type mobile equipment, must make sure these platforms meet the safety standard for this type of equipment.
-Platforms that do not meet this standard increase the… more
+Platforms that do not meet this … more

 Every year in the Northwest Territories and Nunavut, workers suffer serious injuries because of falls from heights.
 A serious or fatal injury could occur if a worker falls from a height of 3 metres or more.
 Falls are a particularly serious problem… more